mussol/100-days-of-code/log.md

 Did a bit of reading (notably CSS selectors and their efficiency https://goo.gl/cCKeXL), watched some videos, started the bootcamp's section on bootstrap and applied some of those features to refactor my portfolio page.
 I'm wondering if it's actually a good idea (for newbies like me) to mix bootstrap with plain css at this stage?
 First time I learned CSS/bootstrap I certainly did find it confusing.

+### Day 62: May 15, 2017

+Yes, a month passed!
+I should be counting this as day 1 all over again, but I'm not sure I'd be motivated enough to continue the challenge.
+I plan on continuing learning for a long while still though.
+Today I came back to the web dev bootcamp in Udemy (Steele) to finish the bootstrap lesson I left in the middle of.
+Practiced creating a couple simple sites (code along style) which I pushed to github.

+### Day 63: May 16, 2017

+Starting JavaScript on the bootcamp.
+Went through most basics today (4 units), mostly as a reminder and practice so fast-forwarded a bit.
+Looking forward to all the units still ahead!

+### Day 64: May 17, 2017

+Continued work with the bootcamp, on to JS objects.

+### Day 65: May 18, 2017

+Continued work with the bootcamp, started DOM manipulation.
+Liked the teaching, concepts seem very clear to me so far.

+### Day 66: May 19, 2017

+Worked on a color guessing game which, for the first time, mixes a fairly good level of HTML, CSS and JS in the same project.
+A bit intimidating at the beginning but it's so interesting to see how the teach codes piece by piece.
+I've tried to come up with ways to solve most features by myself before actually watching how the teach did it, and I'm excited to see I was not too far off sometimes.

+### Day 67: May 20, 2017

+Finished the color game.
+I'm thrilled, even if after all it was a code-along.
+The key: small steps, one feature at a time.